Pennsylvania College of Technology: Student safety

 Penn College Police was formed the summer of 1994 prior to the 1994–95 school year.
 The police department carries out security and safety duties as well as investigative procedures for crimes committed on campus.
 With thousands of students, staff and college visitors on a given school day on campus they have 15 full-time officers, 4 property protection officers and 8 security guards.
-They operate a fleet of Ford Police Interceptor Utilitys, Ford Police Interceptor Sedans and Ford Crown Victoria Police Interceptors.
+They operate a fleet of Ford Police Interceptor Utilities, Ford Police Interceptor Sedans and Ford Crown Victoria Police Interceptors.

 The Penn College Police Department responds to over 5,000 calls for service every year, mostly involving underage drinking on campus, property theft, drug possession and weapon possession.

 Athletics

 Penn College teams participate as a member of the National Collegiate Athletic Association's Division III.
-The Wildcats are a member of the North Eastern Athletic Conference (NEAC) as of the 2013–14 academic season.
+The Wildcats are a member of the United East Conference (UEC) as of the 2013–14 academic season.
 They are also members of the United States Collegiate Athletic Association (USCAA), the Penn State University Athletic Conference (PSUAC), U.S. Collegiate Archery (USCA), the National Collegiate Wrestling Association (NCWA) and the Mid Atlantic Men's Club Volleyball Conference (MACVC).
 Men's sports include archery, baseball, basketball, cross country, golf, lacrosse, soccer, tennis and wrestling.
 Women's sports include archery, basketball, cross country, soccer, softball, tennis and volleyball.
 The college also sponsors club sports including bowling, dancing, martial arts, men's volleyball and powerlifting.